vladbura/chart/README.md

 Exporting the file in PDF can be made by Running the StartChart witch give you the option to chose exporting type

-PS:
-This can be  better but not in 2-3 hours
-Is the first time that I'm making graph in java